 The Jenks Journals discuss many interesting topics that could benefit from additional research.

-THE BRAVERY OF GOLD RUSH WOMEN - Unsung Heroines influenced many of the events that unfolded during America's expansion westward.
-Numerous examples of female bravery in the gold rush era are included in the Jenks Journals.
-Daniel obviously wanted us to remember their stories.
+THE BRAVERY OF GOLD RUSH WOMEN - Unsung Heroines influenced many events that unfolded during America's expansion westward.
+The Jenks Journals include numerous examples of female bravery in the gold rush era.
+Daniel Jenks obviously wanted us to remember their stories.
 Are the heroic actions of Mrs. Harris recorded in the history books?
-Did her daughter ever write about their experience?
+Did her daughter write about their experiences?
 Is that courageous Shasta Indian Woman's name known?

 1).
 Her Great Bereavement - The Mourning Wife - [Listen to Audio]

 2).
 Shasta Indian Medicine - The Medicine Woman & Sick Squaw - [Listen to Audio]

 3).
 The Beginning of Hostilities - Mrs. Harris - [Listen to Audio]

 4).
 The White Wolves - The Shasta Indian Woman - [Listen to Audio]